hmsvigle/InterviewQns/git-Qns.md

 7. Git rebase - Functionality ?
 8. 2 remote repositoris added to local.
 How to copy data from 1st repo to 2nd & then push the changes to 2nd repo ?
 9. How to fix below issues:
-  * `Non-fast-forward updates were rejected` : Whil pushing to same branch, throws this exception.
+  * `Non-fast-forward updates were rejected` : While pushing to remote repo branch, throws this exception.
   *